Skip to main content

 Do GCC nationals living in the UAE need a Saudi e-Visa?

 No. Citizens of the six GCC countries — UAE, Saudi Arabia, Bahrain, Kuwait, Oman, and Qatar — do not need any visa to enter Saudi Arabia.
 They travel on their national passports or GCC national identity cards and enjoy unrestricted, visa-free access.
 This applies to passport holders of these countries regardless of where they currently reside.
-It is important to note that this GCC visa-free access applies only to actual nationals (passport holders) of these countries — expatriate residents of GCC countries who hold other nationalities are subject to the standard eligibility rules for their passport.
+It is important to note that this GCC visa-free access applies only to actual nationals (passport holders) of these countries.
+Expatriate residents of GCC countries who hold other nationalities are not visa-free, but most qualify for the online e-Visa through the residency route using their valid GCC/UAE residence permit.

 Can I extend my Saudi e-Visa stay if I want to remain longer than 90 days?